 What we do when we receive your disclosure or complaint

-If you make a complaint to us, we will consider whether to investigate.
+If you make a complaint to us about the handling of your PID, we will consider whether to investigate.
 If we decide to investigate, we will consider whether the agency’s actions and decisions were consistent with its obligations under the PID Act.
 Generally we will not reinvestigate the matters disclosed in the PID.